intelligent-username/Regularization/README.md

 Architectural regularization changes the very structure of the model.
 Instead of tweaking the data or the loss, we redesign the model from the ground up.
 For example, we may force certain neurons to have the exact same weights as other neurons.
 We may force the data to take certain 'paths' when being processed.
 Many other techniques can be deployed.

-This type of regularization requires a very high degree of domain knowledge and should be deployed in accuracy-critical applications.
-There are no specific formulas, rather we aim to create architectural simplicity in the model itself.
+This type of regularization requires a high degree of domain knowledge and should be deployed in accuracy-critical applications.
+There are no specific formulas; rather, we aim to create architectural simplicity in the model itself.

 #### Weight tying

 Weight tying shares parameters between different parts of the model, like tying encoder and decoder weights in autoencoders.
 This reduces the number of parameters to learn and can improve generalization by enforcing symmetry in the model.
-Once again, the model stops being hyper-specific to the details of the data and is forced to reflect real-world relations.
+The model stops being hyper-specific to the details of the data and is forced to reflect real-world relations.

 #### Sparse connectivity